anandkumar7722/smart-Api/README.md

 2. Install the required dependencies using :
 `pip install -r requirements.txt`

-3. Open the `main.py` file in your code editor, run `uvicorn main:app --reload` in the terminal, which starts the FastAPI local development server on `http://127.0.0.1:8000/`
+3. Open the `main.py` file in your code editor, run `uvicorn main:app --reload` in the terminal, which starts the FastAPI local development server on `127.0.0.1:8000`

-4. Run the `index.html` in your browser!
+4. Run the local dev server `localhost:8000` or `localhost:8000/static/index.html`.
 Done :)

+And right there is your web interface!

 Now you can upload your images and get the predictions!
 Colab file is also given which is used for training the model.